 The following is the details of a business plan that was taken from the SCORE website, www.score.org.
 SCORE is a great resource for information when starting a small business.
 This template is basic, although it looks complicated.
-This is more of a reference for you to use later, as it's a bit more advanced.
+This information is put here for you to reference later, as it's a bit more advanced.